-Low Back Pain Relief from a Golf Injury
+- Preventing Low Back Pain from Golf

-For relief of the pain and to promote healing from golf-related injuries and low back pain, it is generally advisable to rest for a day or two, apply heat and/or ice, and take pain medication.
+For relief of the acute pain and to promote healing from golf-related muscle strains and low back pain, it is generally advisable to rest for a day or two, apply heat and/or ice, and take pain medication.

 - For more in-depth information, see The P.R.I.C.E.
 Protocol Principles on Sports-health.com.